Xeowa/A-Social-Emotional-Music-DataSet/README.md

 ## Get the Data
 - **Kaggle page**: https://www.kaggle.com/datasets/xeowayeh/social-emotional-music

 ## Abstract

 The Social-Emotional Music (SEM) Dataset represents a novel contribution to music information retrieval research, specifically addressing the intersection of music psychology and social-emotional learning (SEL).
-This curated collection provides music tracks systematically categorized according to three fundamental emotional competencies: **Positive Outlook**, **Problem-Solving**, and **Empathy**.
+This curated collection provides music tracks systematically categorized according to three fundamental emotional competencies: **Outlook**, **Problem-Solving**, and **Empathetic Perspective-Taking**.

 Unlike traditional music datasets that focus primarily on genre classification or basic emotional valence, the SEM Dataset bridges the gap between low-level acoustic features and high-level psychological constructs.
 The dataset was developed through interdisciplinary collaboration between musicologists, psychologists, and educational researchers to support empirical investigation of music's role in social-emotional development and therapeutic applications.